-The code is based on the TurIsMi v1.4 of the Philofluid group (www.polito.it/philofluid), released under the terms of the GNU General Public License.
-The new version has been implemented using Fortran 2008 standard.
-New features allow to design the code slightly object-oriented, increasing readability and efficiency on shared routines.
-Direct/inverse FFTs (Fast Fourier Transforms) are evaluated using the FFTW (Fast Fourier Transforms of the West) open-source libraries (which support the shared memory paradigm).
-Parallelization is performed with a hybrid shared/distributed memory paradigm.
-In particular, we use a stencil parallelization (parallelization of two directions) in order to distribute the computational domain between a chosen number of process (up to N 2/2 – theoretical value).
-Distribution is performed using MPI 3.0 standard, which allows the usage of modern MPI libraries (such as OpenMPI and MPICH2).
-In order to perform FFTs along a given direction, a process needs to know the values associated to all the wave-numbers in such direction.
-For that purpose, matrix transpositions are mandatory in order to swap the distributed direction.
-During the inverse transform/transposition process, the domain is "expanded" through the inclusion of the zero-padded antialiasing region (and viceversa is "contracted" during direct transforms).
-The usage of expanded domain in physical space only dramatically reduces the number of needed transforms.
-We consider for simplicity a cubic domain, with N 3 in wavenumber space, and M 3 = 27/8 N 3 points in physical space.
-Without the expansion/contraction process, the number of single FFTs required to perform a global transform is equal to 3M 2 =27/4 N 2.
-Without the expansion/contraction process, the number of single FFTs required to perform a global transform is equal to N 2 + NM + M 2 =27/4N 2, thereby saving 30\% of computational time.
-MPI 3.0 standard allows to implement global communication subroutine for direct/inverse domain transposition, and also for input/output routines.
-Global communication better exploits the potential of modern machines.
-In the rest of computational code, the shared part of the parallelization is managed through OpenMP.
-With the optimization process, the new version of the code is about 5 time faster, with a near-linear speed-up, allowing us to fully exploit the potential of the massively parallelized supercomputers, see fig. \ref{fig:wall_time}.
-Simulation were performed at the TGCC Curie supercomputer within the PRACE project n$^\circ$ RA07732011 for a total of 3 million cpu-hours.
+{The code is based on TurIsMi, v1.4, of the Philofluid group (www.polito.it/philofluid), which was released under the terms of the GNU General Public License.
+A new version of the code has here been implemented using the Fortran 2018 standard.
+The new features allowed us to design the code as slightly object-oriented, thereby increasing the readability and efficiency of shared routines.
+Direct/inverse FFTs (Fast Fourier Transforms) are evaluated using FFTW (Fast Fourier Transforms of the West) open-source libraries (which support the shared memory paradigm).
+Parallelization is performed with a hybrid (shared/distributed) memory paradigm.
+In particular, we have used a stencil parallelization (parallelization over two directions) to distribute the computational domain over a chosen number of processes (up to $N^2/2$ – theoretical value).
+This distribution was performed using the MPI 3.0 standard, which allows modern MPI libraries (such as OpenMPI and MPICH2) to be used.
+In order to perform FFTs along a given direction, a process needs to know the values associated with all the wave-numbers in such a direction.
+For this purpose, matrix transpositions are mandatory to swap the distributed direction.
+During the inverse transform/transposition process, the domain is "expanded" by including the zero-padded anti-aliasing region (and viceversa, it is "contracted" during direct transforms).
+Using the expanded domain in a physical space only reduces the number of needed transforms.
+For simplicity, we considered a cubic domain, with $N^3$ in wavenumber space, and $M^3 = 27/8 N^3$ points in physical space.
+Without the expansion/contraction process, the number of single FFTs required to perform a global transform would be equal to $N^2 + NM + M^2 =27/4N^2$, thereby a saving of 30\% of computational time was achieved.
+The MPI 3.0 standard allows us to implement a global communication subroutine for direct/inverse domain transposition, and also for input/output routines.
+The shared part of the parallelization is managed by OpenMP in the rest of the code.
+As a result of the optimization, the new version of the code is about 5 times faster, and has a near-linear speed-up, which allowed us to fully exploit the potential of massively parallelized supercomputers, see Fig. \ref{fig:wall_time}.
+The simulations were performed on the TGCC Curie supercomputer, within PRACE project n$^\circ$ RA07732011, for a total of 3 million cpu-hours.}